iankevinmcdonald/add-image-maps/data_formats.md

 The metabox initially loads existing maps as empty fieldset elements, with a data-map attribute containing a JSON object for the map.
 It is initalised when the control button is pressed.

-#### The Object

-The internal Map object itself has a different format, based on the HTML map element, at it is this which is stored in JSON.

-* areas
-  * shape
-  * href
-  * alt
-  * coords *list of co-ordinates in order x, y, r*

-#### HTML

-The HTML map element is documented at